 Irpu Falls is yet another beautiful waterfalls in the Coorg or Kodagu district of Karnataka.
 It is located at about 14 km from Nagarhole National Park and about 84 km from Madikeri.
 The falls are formed as River Lakshmanthirta descends for over 65 meters.
 According to the legends, this place has its roots into the Ramayana era.
-It is believed that Lord Rama and Lakshmana passed this way in search of Sita.
+It is believed that Lord Rama and Lakshmana passed this way when they were in search of Sita.
 When Rama asked Lakshmana to fetch some water, Lakshmana shot an arrow into the Brahmagiri Range and that marked the origin of River Lakshmanthirta.
 The river, of course, is named after this legend.

 The falls is accessible only by foot.
 You have to trek for about 1 km through the jungles on the outskirts of Nagarhole National Park to reach the waterfalls.
 There is a nominal entry fee to the falls, and the route is very well marked.
 From the entry gate, just follow the foot trail all the way until you find the falls.